Wondering what to do in Belfast, Northern Ireland? Look no further; we’ve packed all the best things to do in Belfast today into this article.

 After decades of conflict and division, Northern Ireland’s capital city is experiencing a massive resurgence as a tourist destination and a great place to live.
-There’re many sights so you may be wondering what is there to see in Belfast?
+There’re many sights, so you may be wondering what is there to see in Belfast?

 The Dublin vs Belfast comparison is ongoing, however, Belfast is a fantastic city.
 I know because I was born here, grew up here, and after leaving for many years to explore the world, I now live here.

-It is a city with friendly locals, an infectious atmosphere, an ever-expanding range of places to eat, drink, and to be entertained.
+It is a city with friendly locals, an infectious atmosphere, an ever-expanding range of places to eat, drink, and be entertained.

 Known officially as ‘Parliament Buildings’, Stormont is the official home of the Northern Ireland Executive (the government for Northern Ireland).

-It is an excellent place to go for a peaceful walk, and if you are interested in learning about the houses, they do tours at the weekends.
+Stormont Park is an excellent place to go for a peaceful walk, and if you are interested in learning about the houses, they do tours at the weekends.
 Visit the official website for more details.

 Address: Parliament Buildings, Ballymiscaw, Stormont, Belfast, BT4 3XX

 This impressive attraction is free to visit and can be easily accessed by lift or stairs.
 Plus, this is one of the best places for shopping in Northern Ireland.